ngnamuit/GC-bash/README.md

 # GC-bash
-This repos is used for my work.
+This repos is used for my work and researching.